-I am a Postdoctoral Fellow in Astrophysics at the Space Telescope Science Institute.
+I am a Giacconi Fellow at the Space Telescope Science Institute.
 My research focus is the formation and evolution of galaxies, which I study by performing numerical simulations on supercomputers such as the Odyssey cluster, as well as by analyzing data taken with instruments aboard the Hubble Space Telescope, at the W.M.
 Keck Observatory, and others.

 In October 2014 I gave a talk in the STScI Public Lecture Series: Studying Virtual Universes with Supercomputer Simulations, embedded link below: